fairlearn/fairlearn/docs/contributor_guide/contributing_example_notebooks.rst

 in the
 `examples/notebooks directory <https://github.com/fairlearn/fairlearn/tree/master/examples/notebooks>`_
 of the repository.
-To do this yourself make sure to install sphinx and its add-ons by running :code:`pip install -r requirements.txt` in the repository root directory.
+To do this yourself make sure to install sphinx and its add-ons by running :code:`python scripts/install_requirements.py --pinned False` in the repository root directory.

 To build the webpage run the following command from the repository root